An amateur comedienne, Liz loves humor and practical jokes, including funny songs. All hail April 1st & Oct. 31st! ;-)

-Theoretically, the assistant also knows all the cues, and can be in the booth calling the shots for the lighting director, but if they are otherwise occupied backstage, there may be a secondary in the booth, or, as in the case with our crew, the very experienced and competent lighting director was able to handle it on her own.
+The assistant also needs to know all the cues, and can be in the booth calling the shots for the lighting director, if the stage manager is not available.
+We were lucky to have a very experienced and competent lighting director who was able to handle it on her own, if need be.

 And The Play Goes On!

 By this time, everything is (or should be) running like clockwork, and the director’s job is done.
 All he has to do is sit back and enjoy the play, and accept the congratulations from the audience at the opening night's reception.